UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/usage.md

 | jes.monitor.port       | false    | JES Job Monitor port (1-65535).
 The default port is 6715.                                                                                                                                                                                                                                   |
 | BUZ_DEPLOY_BASE        | false    | The base location to store deployment results and backups for rollback.
 Each agent provides a default value.
 If multiple environments use the same agent, this value can be over-ridden by a property with higher order of precedence: for example, an agent property or resource property. |

-## Example: Submitting a JCL job and then checking for status
+## Submitting a JCL job and then checking for status

 The process runs the following steps in order: